 - Explore the practical ways that people of faith can bring hope and healing to communities in need, especially to young people.

 - Get inspired with new ideas and insights for yourself and your parish’s social outreach to our local communities in need.

 Fr.
 Greg Boyle, SJ

-In 1986, he was appointed pastor of Dolores Mission Church in the Boyle Heights neighborhood of East LA.
-At the time, Dolores Mission was the poorest Catholic parish in the city, located between two large public housing projects with the highest concentration of gang activity in Los Angeles.
-He witnessed the devastating impact of gang violence on his community during what he has called "the decade of death" that began in the late 1980's.
-In the face of law enforcement and criminal justice tactics and policies of suppression and mass incarceration as the means to end gang violence, Father Boyle and parish and community members adopted what was a radical approach at the time: treating gang members as human beings.
-“Gang violence is about a lethal absence of hope,” Father Boyle has said.
-“Nobody has ever met a hopeful kid who joined a gang.”
+Father Boyle witnessed the devastating impact of gang violence on his community during what he has called “the decade of death” that began in the late 1980s.
+In the face of law enforcement tactics and criminal justice policies of suppression and mass incarceration as the means to end gang violence, Father Boyle and parish and community members adopted what was a radical approach at the time: treat gang members as human beings.

-Father Boyle is the subject of Academy Award winner Freida Lee Mock’s 2012 documentary, G-Dog.
+He is the subject of Academy Award-winner Freida Lee Mock’s 2012 documentary, G-Dog.
 He has received the California Peace Prize and been inducted into the California Hall of Fame.
 In 2014, the White House named Father Boyle a Champion of Change.
-He received the 2016 Humanitarian of the Year Award from the James Beard Foundation, the national culinary-arts organization.
+He received the University of Notre Dame’s 2017 Laetare Medal, the oldest and most prestigious honor given to American Catholics.

 - Rev. Gregory J. Boyle to receive Notre Dame's 2017 Laetare Medal on May 21, 2017